Trump Ramps Up Transition Moves With Key Appointments - UrduPoint

 Stefanik, who has voiced strong support for Israel, will represent the administration as the UN grapples with the ars in Gaza and Lebanon.

-Stefanik's and Zelden's nominations would need approval by the Senate, but Trump is hoping to bypass the upper chamber by making appointments while it is in recess.
+Stefanik's and Zeldin's nominations would need approval by the Senate, but Trump is hoping to bypass the upper chamber by making appointments while it is in recess.

 He has turned the issue into a loyalty test, insisting Saturday that any Republican seeking to be the leader of the Senate "must agree" to recess appointments.